neolit123/ta-gen/README.md

 ### Installation

-copy these files to a folder in PATH:
+after building copy these files to a folder in PATH:
 ```
 ./bin/ta-gen.swf
 ./bin/ta-gen.xml
 ./bin/ta-gen (osx) or ./bin/ta-gen.cmd (win32)
 ```

-edit ta-gen.xml if needed
+alternatively you can use one of the pre-built packages located in ./release.

 ### Usage